Skip to main content

 After your installation is running, the natural next steps involve deepening your LLM configuration and optimizing costs.
 The comprehensive guide to configuring LLM providers in OpenClaw walks you through switching between Claude, GPT, Gemini, and local models based on task type and budget constraints.
 For users operating on a tight API budget, the detailed strategies for managing OpenClaw API costs guide covers rate limiting, model routing, and cost monitoring techniques that keep spending predictable.

 Recommended exploration path: Once the basics are working, consider these enhancements in order of impact.
-First, connect a second messaging platform — if you started with Telegram, adding WhatsApp or Discord takes only a few minutes and dramatically increases the assistant's utility across your communication channels.
-Second, experiment with model routing by assigning a cheaper model to casual conversations and a premium model to complex tasks; this optimization alone can cut API costs by more than half.
-Third, explore the plugin ecosystem through the OpenClaw dashboard; community-built plugins add capabilities like web search, image generation, document analysis, and calendar integration without requiring code changes.
+First, connect a second messaging platform if that is part of your real workflow.
+Second, experiment with model routing by assigning lower-cost routes to casual conversations and stronger verified routes to complex tasks; measure cost changes in your provider dashboard instead of assuming a fixed savings percentage.
+Third, explore the plugin ecosystem through the OpenClaw dashboard; community-built plugins can add capabilities, but each plugin should be tested against your version before production use.

-Keeping up with the project: OpenClaw's development pace is remarkable — the project shipped over 40 releases in 2025 alone, and the v2026.x series continues that cadence.
-Subscribe to the GitHub releases feed (github.com/openclaw/openclaw/releases) to receive notifications when new versions drop.
-Major version bumps occasionally introduce breaking changes, so reading the release notes before updating is a habit worth building.
-The OpenClaw Discord server and GitHub Discussions are the best venues for getting help from other users and the core development team.
+Keeping up with the project: Subscribe to the GitHub releases feed (github.com/openclaw/openclaw/releases) to receive notifications when new versions drop.
+Major version bumps can introduce breaking changes, so reading the release notes before updating is a habit worth building.
+Use the current project support channels listed by OpenClaw for help instead of relying on an old article's community links.